DeustoTech/RiccatiLQ/README.md

 We compute the optimal pair (optimal control, optimal state) by using the well-known Riccati's theory (see, for instance, [1, Lemma 2.6] and [2, section 4.3]).

-For more details and references, see the pdf.
+For more details, we refer to the file "RiccatiAlgorithm.pdf".